scratchfoundation/scratch-link/Documentation/NetworkProtocol.md

 ```

 Connection shall be initiated by the Scratch Extension by providing a specified peripheral identifier with which to
 connect.
-Attempting to connect to a peripheral which does not match the filtering information provided in a prior
+Attempting to connect to a peripheral which does not match the filtering information provided in the discovery
-connection phase shall result in an error response.
+request shall result in an error response.

 JSON-RPC **request** sent from Scratch Extension to SDM to connect to a peripheral.
 ```json